How do I know if the Wisconsin Department of Revenue will require me to file my clients' income tax returns electronically?

 I no longer file 50 or more tax returns.
 Am I still required to file electronically?

-The rule provides that you must file electronically if you filed 50 or more tax returns in 2018.
-If filing returns electronically for 2019 would create an undue hardship, you can request a waiver from the e-filing requirement as explained in
+The rule provides that you must file electronically if you filed 50 or more tax returns in 2019.
+If filing returns electronically in 2021 would create an undue hardship, you can request a waiver from the e-filing requirement as explained in

 Is electronic filing of tax returns secure?